Discover

 AI summary

-The iconic "Black House" from Grand Designs NZ is for sale for the first time.
-Located in Tasman, this relocatable home sits on stilts, future-proofed against flooding on its tidal estuary site.
+The iconic "Black House" from Grand Designs NZ is on the market for the first time.
+Located in Tasman, this unique home is a relocatable "modern-day ark" built on stilts, future-proofing it for its flood-plain setting.

 Flashback: Architect Chris Moller outside the newly built house - he was the presenter of Grand Designs NZ in 2017.
 Photo: MEDIAWORKS